fireblocks/polkadot_staking_sdk/README.md

 2. bond(<stash_account_vault_account_id>, <controller_account_address>, **optional** - <reward_destination>);

-<reward_destination> - Can be one of the following:
+reward_destination - Can be one of the following:

-    a.
-Stash (Default)
+    1. Stash (Default)
-    b.
-Staked - the rewards will be send back to the Stash and bonded automatically
+    2. Staked - the rewards are sent back to the Stash and automatically bonded
-    c.
-Controller - the rewards will be send back to the controller
+    3. Controller - the rewards are sent back to the Controller account

 **How to stake extra DOT**
 1. bondExtra(<stash_account_vault_account_id>, <amount_to_bond>)